 The possibilities of equipping a CNC mill are manifold.
 Main spindle drives, length measuring systems, tool changers, cooling systems, extraction systems and various other components can be freely selected by the customer.
 The large number of options in the selection of individual components allows a very high degree of customization and specialization.

 17. What warranty do we give on our CNC milling machines?

 Each customer receives a 12-month warranty on every CNC milling machine.
 On main spindle drives (rotating parts), we grant a six-month warranty as required by law.
 This can be extended on fair terms.

 18. Which service intervals does a CNC milling machine have?

 Depending on the capacity of the CNC system, we recommend different maintenance intervals.
 In single-shift operation we recommend at least one maintenance per year.
 In multi-shift operation, however, maintenance should be carried out every six months.
 The cleaning and cleaning, however, can be carried out by the customer himself.
 The same applies to minor maintenance work on the CNC mill.

 19. What are the service hours of our technicians for CNC milling systems?

 Our service is available from Monday to Thursday 08.00 - 16.30 and Friday 08.00 - 14.30.

 20. Which conversion expansion options are available for CNC milling machines?

-Our CNC milling machines can be retrofitted with optional CNC accessories.
+Our CNC mills can be retrofitted with optional CNC accessories.
 For example, a stronger main spindle drive and a tool changer can be installed.
-Or you can add a minimum quantity of cooling lubrication or an additional rotation axis to the CNC milling machine.
+Or you can add a minimum quantity of cooling lubrication or an additional rotation axis to the CNC mill.
 There are almost countless CNC variants available.